This tutorial was updated 9/26/12.

 We’re going to hide the regular page numbers, and then create a new text style based on the Page Number text style to show Page X of Y.

 Now, make a duplicate of the Page Number Text Style.
 In Sibelius 6, this is found in House Style>Edit Text Styles.
 Select the Bar Numbers Text Style and press the New button.
-In Sibelius 7, choose Edit Text Styles from the Styles Group of the Text Tab.
+In Sibelius 7 or later, choose Edit Text Styles from the Styles Group of the Text Tab.
 Select the Bar Numbers Text Style and press the New button.
 Label this text style so it is easy to locate later, e.g. Page Numbers (X of Y).
 The horizontal location will already be duplicated, but you will need to set this new text style to repeat on all pages (Repeat tab/button), and optionally be hidden on the first page.

 At this point, an explanation about how the “Get Page Count” plugin works is in order.
 Since Sibelius doesn’t have a “total pages” wildcard, the plugin substitutes a wildcard that *does* exist in Sibelius called “MoreInfo”.
 If you take a look at Score Info (found in the File Menu or tab depending on which version of Sibelius you are using), you will see a field called “Other Information”.
 The plugin gets the current total page count, and then writes the total number of pages into this field, where the wildcard will display it on the page as a proper page number.